Vote — Oct 9, 2015 1:24 p.m.

 Representative for Indiana's 1st congressional district

-- 4/12/1976--Introduced.Provides that immediately upon the adoption of this resolution it shall be in order to consider without the intervention of any point of order the conference report on the bill ...
+4/12/1976--Introduced.Provides that immediately upon the adoption of this resolution it shall be in order to consider without the intervention of any point of order the conference report on the bill ...
+Read more >

-The “H.Res.” in “H.Res.
-1141” means this is a House simple resolution in the United States Congress.
+This is a House simple resolution in the United States Congress (indicated by the “H.Res.” in “H.Res.
+1141”).
 A simple resolution is used for matters that affect just one chamber of Congress, often to change the rules of the chamber to set the manner of debate for a related bill.
 It must be agreed to in the chamber in which it was introduced.
 It is not voted on in the other chamber and does not have the force of law.

 The committee chair determines whether a resolution will move past the committee stage.